-Assignment 1: Participatory Activities (15%) - Ongoing over the semester Due date: Friday, March 24, 2023 @ Midnight Aligned with learning outcomes 1-5.
-Through in class discussion, reflective exercises and assigned activities, students will have the opportunity to process their practicum experiences, individually and in groups, during the integrative seminar.
+Assignment 1: Participatory Activities (15%) - Ongoing over the semester Due date: Thursday, March 16, 2023 @ Midnight Aligned with learning outcomes 1-5.

+Through synchronous and synchronous discussion, reflective exercises and assigned activities, students will have the opportunity to process their practicum experiences, individually and in groups, during the integrative seminar.

 Through a series of activities students will reflect on their own professional development, their values and ethics, and explore the relationships between theory, research and practice.
 Activities may include, but are not limited to, examination of their social location and impacts, the development of a self-care plan, writing a social action letter, program evaluation, and writing and discussing Integration of Theory and Practice (ITP) loops.
 Students will collect artifacts from their reflective work in a learning folder that will be submitted to D2L.
-For the submission of the learning folder, students will write a two-page word doc summary reflection of what they have learned about themselves through these activities and discuss how these learnings impact them personally and professionally.
+For the submission of the learning folder, students will write a 2- pages word doc summary reflection of what they have learned about themselves through these activities and discuss how these learnings impact them personally and professionally.

-Assignment 2: Theories for Practice (20%) Due Date: Thursday, November 18, 2022, at midnight.
+Assignment 2: Theories for Practice (20%)

+Due Date: Thursday, November 17, 2022, at midnight.

 Aligned Course Learning Outcome: 1, 2, 3

-Students will present a minimum of 2 theoretical approaches to social work practice, relevant to their practice and/or MSW specialization.
+Students will identify and present a minimum of 2 theoretical approaches to social work practice, relevant to their practice and/or MSW specialization.
 Students will: 1) articulate the relevancy of these theories to social work practice; 2) introduce each relevant theory and demonstrate a critical understanding of these (e.g., main tenets of each theory, key theorists and works); 3) present evidence for the use of these theoretical approached for social work practice in general and/or in practice contexts relevant to their specialization, including limitations and critiques of the theories.

-Questions for reflection and planning include:

-Which theories or approaches ground my social work practice?
+Questions for reflection and planning include: Which theories or approaches ground my social work practice?
 How do these relate to each other?
-How do these relate to my specialization or area of interest?
-How do they promote socially just outcomes?
+How do these relate to my practice specialization and areas of interest?
+What do these theories propose?
 Who are the main theorists and/or what are the seminal works in this area and what are their contributions?
 What are the limitations and critiques of this approach, within the literature and in practice?
-What research supports these theoretical models/approaches in my specialization or area of interest?
-How do these theoretical relate to my own values and personal ethics?
-How is my theoretical framework informed by my own history, location, and experience?
+What research evidence supports these theoretical models/approaches in my specialization or area of interest?
+How to they promote socially just outcomes?